The Inflation Reduction Act is about to save you a bunch of money on healthcare.

 If you spend more than that now (and millions of people over 65 do), you stand to save big!

-2. If you have diabetes and require insulin, and you have a Prescription Drug Plan or have a Medicare Advantage plan with prescription drug coverage, starting in 2023, you will pay no more than $35 per month for your insulin.
+2. If you have diabetes and require insulin, and you have a Prescription Drug Plan or have a Medicare Advantage plan with prescription drug coverage, monthly insulin costs were capped at $35 per month.
 This represents a huge savings for over 4 million Medicare beneficiaries!

-3. Today Medicare covers some vaccines (COVID, flu, pneumonia, hepatitis B), but in 2023, Prescription Drug Plans and Medicare Advantage plans with prescription drug coverage will cover the cost of ALL FDA approved vaccines, including the shingles vaccine and the Tdap, so roll up your sleeve!
+3. As of 2023, Prescription Drug Plans and Medicare Advantage plans with prescription drug coverage cover the cost of ALL FDA approved vaccines, including the shingles vaccine and the Tdap, so roll up your sleeve!

 5. Medicare is now able to negotiate with the pharmaceutical companies on 100 prescription drugs.
-Don’t expect to see savings quite yet, because negotiations could take time, but it’s a good bet prices on your prescription drugs will go down over the years
+Don’t expect to see savings quite yet, because negotiations could take time, but it’s a good bet prices on your prescription drugs will go down over the years.
+(See the first 10 drugs chosen for negotiation.)

 6. Pharmaceutical companies cannot raise the price of any drug by over the rate of inflation.
 If they do, they must rebate the difference to Medicare, which likely will result in lower costs to you.